 In this book we became a resident of Pompeii.
 We learned about what life was like in the town in AD 79.
 We lived through the days leading up to the eruption, we experienced just how frightening it was during the eruption, and we learned what life was like for those who survived.
 This book covered a lot of good stuff.

 We were very aware that our model was not an accurate model of the volcano.
-But, nonetheless, we talked about the different parts we learned about in our book.
+But, nonetheless, we talked about the different parts of a volcano we learned about in our book.
 The cup represented our magma chamber (the space under the mountain that is filled with molten rock).
-We built a mountain around it using the modeling clay.
+We build a mountain around it using the modeling clay.
 (You can also use play dough for this step.)

 Once Mt.
 Vesuvius was complete, we put it in the corner of our plastic tray and got to work building Pompeii.